TotalDwarf03/aeroGIS/datasets/ourAirports/README.md

   - Finally, I used the "Buffer" tool within QGIS (Vector > Geoprocessing Tools > Buffer) to create the runway polygons, using the buffer_m field as the buffer distance.
 - The final output was saved in GeoJSON format (with the CRS EPSG:4326) as:
   - `ourAirports-runway-polys.geojson`: Contains the runway surface polygons and their attributes (i.e. surface material).

+## Data Size Management and Website Optimisation

+To improve performance and reduce load times on the website, I split each dataset into separate files based on country.
+This allows the website to only load the necessary data for the selected country, rather than loading the entire dataset at once.

+To do this in QGIS I:

+- Loaded each dataset into QGIS (`ourAirports-airports.geojson`, `ourAirports-runway-polys.geojson`).
+- Loaded the UK Boundaries Countries dataset (`ukBoundaries-countries.geojson`).
+See the [UK Boundaries README](../ukBoundaries/README.md) for more information.
+- For each country in the UK Boundaries dataset:
+  - Filtered the boundary to the specific country.
+  - Using the "Extract by location" tool within the processing toolbox, I extracted features from the OurAirports datasets that "are within" the selected country boundary.
+  - Exported the extracted features to new GeoJSON files named according to the country, e.g.:
+    - `ourAirports-airports-England.geojson`
+    - `ourAirports-runway-polys-England.geojson`
+    - And so on for Scotland, Wales and Northern Ireland.